websanco/liferay-learn/docs/dxp/7.x/en/site-building/displaying-content/using-display-page-templates/configuring-seo-and-open-graph.md

 ### Robots

 The *Robots* field configures `robots.txt` rules for a Display Page.
-These rules provide instructions to search engines and other tools crawling and indexing your Site, either blocking or granting a crawler access to a specified path.
+These rules provide instructions to search engines and other tools crawling and indexing your Site, defining what paths should or should not be crawled.
+Note that web crawlers may or may not obey instructions in `robots.txt`.
 You can also localize this field using the *Language Flag*.

 ![The Robots field configures robots.txt rules for a Display Page.](./configuring-seo-and-open-graph/images/04.png)